pwdd/assignments_instructions/course2/04_assignment_instructions.md

   If you have not yet done so, please start a new instance of the console (you will have two 'tabs' of the console open), start the server and also take a look at your defined URI routes.

-  ** For Windows 64 bit users**: There is an incompatibility between CoffeeScript and 64 bit Windows machines.
-So, if you start Rails server, navigate to root (`http://localhost:3000`) and see the error `TypeError: Object doesn't support this property or method`, you will need to install NodeJS.
+  **For Windows 64 bit users**: If you start Rails server, navigate to root (`http://localhost:3000`) and see the error `TypeError: Object doesn't support this property or method`, you will need to install NodeJS.
 Please visit https://nodejs.org/en/download/ and find the installler that best fit your computer system.
+This happens because of an incompatibility between recent CoffeeScript gem and Windows.

   ```
   #in separate console